Exploration, a Multi-Stage Process

 The company selected — either alone or in a joint venture or with others — is awarded an exploration license that it will either execute or sell or swap in a global market.

-The first phase of exploration of the prospect, or , consists of scanning the subsurface.
+The first phase of exploration of the prospect, or potential , consists of scanning the subsurface.
 Seismic waves, generated by thumper trucks or airguns , are sent through the subsurface.
 Reflected at different speeds by each rock layer they encounter, the waves are analyzed to produce 2D or 3D images.
 This technique, , has become increasingly precise thanks to the significant strides in information technology.

 However, seismic imaging is never 100% accurate or reliable.
 The data acquired are supplemented by available surveys of the regional geology and the results of neighboring sites.
 While all these data help to reduce uncertainty about whether or not a prospect exists, the decision to drill a well is always a difficult one.